-13. Supporting children following a serious sanction
+13. Supporting children following a serious sanction13.1.

-13.1.
 Level 4

-- Extended period of removal from classroom or when a child is allowed to return to the academy when their permanent exclusion is overturned by a governing board or independent review panel - The academy will follow OAT's Reintegration Strategy (see Appendix 2) to provide the child with support and a fresh start so they can reintegrate successfully back into academy life.
+- Extended period of removal from classroom or off-site direction or suspension or when a child is allowed to return to the academy when their permanent exclusion is overturned by a governing board or independent review panel - The academy will follow OAT's Reintegration Strategy (see Appendix 2) to provide the child with support and a fresh start so they can reintegrate successfully back into academy life.
 As outlined in the Reintegration Strategy, children should not receive further sanctions following a suspension.
 However, they may receive additional behaviour support and intervention in the LRC as part of their agreed plan.